What do FBI agents do?

 I have often wondered what it is exactly that FBI Agents do?
 Previously my only source of reference had been from movies, television and novels.
-Fortunately I have had the opportunity to interview several FBI Agents, through the Unstructured podcast.
+Fortunately I have had the opportunity to interview eight FBI Agents, through the Eric Hunley Unstructured podcast.

 My first FBI agent interview was with former FBI agent Jerri Williams.
 She is now also a novelist and seasoned podcaster.
 During the 1980's the FBI actively recruited women and people of color while Jerri was still a juvenile parole officer.
 The salary jump was a considerable increase to a state employee, which made the notion to switch careers very attractive to Jerri.